Orlandohmor84/portfolio-v1/README.md

 ## Bugs and Issues

 Find a bug or an issue with this website?
-[Open a new issue](https://Orlandohmor@bitbucket.org/ibuildwebs/plain/issues) here on Bitbucket or email the Orlando at orlando@ibuildweb.site
+[Open a new issue](https://Orlandohmor@bitbucket.org/ibuildwebs/plain/issues) here on Bitbucket

 ## Copyright and License

-Coming Soon
+Do what you want.